 WHY IT’S A TOP PICK: Private Internet Access puts minimalist design on top of a service that just works the way you want it to, every single time.

-Private Internet Access might not be the sleekest looking VPN or the one with the most expensive mobile app, but what it lacks in polish in more than makes up for in speed, functionality, and features.
+Private Internet Access might not be the sleekest looking VPN or the one with the most expensive mobile app, but what it lacks in polish it more than makes up for in speed, functionality, and features.
+The PIA VPN can be used on almost any device, with tailored Apps for Windows, Mac, Android, iOS, and Linux, as well as 3 browser extensions, and although it doesn’t have 24/7 support, it offers detailed tutorials.

 PIA is the enthusiasts VPN, one that just works the way you want it to without all the extra marketing materials or flash layered on top.
 It looks like a piece of software that hasn’t been updated in a decade, but the backend has some of the fastest servers and most secure encryption in the industry.